Social grooming: Oxytocin

-Oxytocin is a peptide hormone known to help express social emotions such as altruism, which in turn provides a positive feedback mechanism for social behaviors.
-For example, studies in vampire bats have shown that intranasal injections of oxytocin have increased the amount of allogrooming done by female bats.
-The release of oxytocin, found to be stimulated by positive touch (such as allogrooming), positive smells and sounds, can have physiological benefits to the individual.
-Benefits can include: relaxation, healing, and digestion stimulation.
-Further, reproductive benefits have been found such as studies in rats have shown that the release of oxytocin can increase male reproductive success.
-The role of oxytocin is important in maternal pair bonding, and is hypothesized to promote similar bonding in social groups as a result of positive feedback loops from social interactions.
+Oxytocin is a peptide hormone known to help express social emotions such as altruism, which in turn provide a positive feedback mechanism for social behaviors.
+For example, studies of vampire bats have shown that the intranasal injection of oxytocin increases the amount of allogrooming done by female bats.
+The release of oxytocin, found to be stimulated by positive touches (such as allogrooming), smells, and sounds, can provide physiological benefits for the individual; these benefits can include relaxation, healing, and digestion stimulation.
+Reproductive benefits have also been found: studies in rats have shown that the release of oxytocin can increase male reproductive success.
+Oxytocin plays an important role in maternal pair bonding, and is hypothesized to promote similar bonding in social groups as a result of positive feedback loops from social interactions.

 Beta-endorphins

-Grooming stimulates the release of beta-endorphin, which is one physiological reason for why grooming appears to be relaxing.
+Grooming stimulates the release of beta-endorphins, which is one physiological reason for the relaxing effect of grooming.
 Beta-endorphins are found in neurons in the hypothalamus and the pituitary gland.
 Beta-endorphins are found to be opioid agonists.
-Opioids are molecules that act on receptors to promote feelings of relaxation, and reduce pain.
-A study in monkeys shows the changes in opiate expression in the body, mirroring changes in beta-endorphin levels, influences desire for social grooming.
-In using opiate receptor blockades, which decrease the level of beta-endorphins, the monkeys responded with an increased desire to be groomed.
-In contrast, when the monkeys were given morphine, the desire to be groomed dropped significantly.
-Beta- endorphins have been difficult to measure in animal species, differently from oxytocin which can be measured by sampling cerebrospinal fluid, and therefore have not been linked as strongly with social behaviors.
+Opioids are molecules that act on receptors to promote feelings of relaxation and reduce pain.
+A study in monkeys found that the changes in opiate expression in the body, mirroring changes in beta-endorphin levels, influences desire for social grooming.
+When injected with opiate receptor blockades, which decrease the level of beta-endorphins, monkeys were observed to respond with an increased desire to be groomed; conversely, the monkeys' desire to be groomed reduced significantly when they were given morphine.
+However, beta-endorphin levels are difficult to measure in animal species—in contrast to oxytocin, which can be measured by sampling cerebrospinal fluid—and therefore they have not been linked as strongly with social behaviors.